zama-ai/concrete-fft/README.md

 Concrete-FFT is a pure Rust high performance fast Fourier transform library that processes vectors of sizes that are powers of two.
-It was made to be used as a backend in Zama's `concrete` library.
+It was made to be used as a backend in Zama's [TFHE-rs](https://docs.zama.ai/tfhe-rs) library.

 This library provides two FFT modules:
  - The ordered module FFT applies a forward/inverse FFT that takes its input in standard